things to do in Galveston

 Experience this timeless game like never before.
 If that isn’t quirky enough for you, they’ve also got an extra large compass that can be used as a seat and an old-fashioned phone booth on display.

-On the more traditional side of things, they have a decent-sized stage that’s used for year-round concerts and movies, and the park hosts a number of big name festivals including Mardi Gras.
+On the more traditional side of things, they have a decent-sized stage that’s used for year-round concerts and movies, and the park hosts several big name festivals including Mardi Gras.

 Directions in Google Maps